oretoise/docs/_docs/comm-plans/comm-plans.md

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/js2506/slate){: .btn .fs-5 .mb-4 .mb-md-0 }

 ## Getting started
+This is a collection of files, consisting of a Laravel installation, Python scripts, and current communication plan emails.
+It is designed to automate as much of the development process as possible, saving time where possible.

 ### Dependencies